Hexagon/blog/src/posts/guide-to-js/2023-09-01_strings_and_numbers.md

 ---
 title: Strings and Numbers in JavaScript
-part: 8
+part: 7
+intro: "In this post, we will explore two of the most common data types in JavaScript: strings and numbers.
+Strings are used to store text, while numbers are used to store numerical values.
+We will also learn how to manipulate strings and numbers using various methods and operators, how to avoid overflows using BigInts, and how to represent binary and hexadecimal numbers."

 ---

-In this post, we will explore two of the most common data types in JavaScript: strings and numbers.
-Strings are used to store text, while numbers are used to store numerical values.
-We will also learn how to manipulate strings and numbers using various methods and operators, how to avoid overflows using BigInts, and how to represent binary and hexadecimal numbers.

 There is a lot to cover here, from simple string manipulation to advanced bitwise operations.
 But take your time and experiment with each section using